PBX Fraud occurs where fraudsters obtain unauthorised access to a PBX and use it to make calls for which the owner will be charged.

 - Generating calls to revenue share numbers, including Premium Rate Services in order to collect a share of the revenue.

-Recent reports suggest that criminals are now targeting organisations that may be less aware of the risks, particularly charities and schools, so this guide has been published to raise awareness and provide a resource to help protect new users.
-Home
+Recent reports suggest that criminals are now targeting organisations that may be less aware of the risks, particularly charities and schools, so the free guide below has been published to raise awareness and help protect PBX users.